Provinces of Spain: Provincial organization

+Most of the provinces are named after their capital town, with the exceptions of Asturias, Cantabria, the Balearic Islands, La Rioja, and Navarre — which are autonomous communities consisting of a single province — as well as the historically autonomous Álava, Biscay and Gipuzkoa.
+The names of the provinces of Las Palmas and Castellón are taken from their respective capital cities, but shortened.
+In almost all cases, the capital of the province is also its biggest settlement, with the exception of the provinces of Pontevedra (Vigo), Cádiz (Jerez), and Asturias (capital is Oviedo, but largest city is Gijón).
+Only two capitals of autonomous communities —Mérida in Extremadura and Santiago de Compostela in Galicia — are not also the capitals of provinces.

 Seven of the autonomous communities comprise no more than one province each: Asturias, the Balearic Islands, Cantabria, La Rioja, Madrid, Murcia, and Navarre.
 These are sometimes referred to as "uniprovincial" communities.
-Ceuta, Melilla, and the plazas de soberanía are not part of any provinces.
+Ceuta, Melilla, and the plazas de soberanía are not part of any province.

+List of provinces

 The table below lists the provinces of Spain.
 For each, the capital city is given, together with an indication of the autonomous community to which it belongs and a link to a list of municipalities in the province.
 The names of the provinces and their capitals are ordered alphabetically according to the form in which they appear in the main Wikipedia articles describing them.
 Unless otherwise indicated, their Spanish-language names are the same; locally valid names in Spain's other co-official languages (Basque, Catalan, which is officially called Valencian in the Valencian Community, Galician) are also indicated where they differ.